 Dachsadors tend to be short and stout like a Dachshund with the Labrador’s big head and tail.
 Their unique appearance is sure to draw attention!

 Both the Lab and the Dachshund have a wide variety of genetic based health conditions that are different from one another.
 Breeding them together helps to create a breed that has a decreased chance of inheriting these conditions from either parent.
-This is known as hybrid rigor.
+This is known as hybrid vigor.
 Dachsadors tend to be a very healthy little pup!

 Parents: Cocker Spaniel and Labrador Retriever